A Definition of Flash Memory

 Flash memory is a persistent memory chip that is used for data storage and, due to its portability, for transferring data between devices, such as a computer and digital camera.

 Flash memory has the ability to repeatedly store and delete data making it usable within USB flash drives, SD cards and Compactflash cards as well as inbuilt within digital cameras, mobile phones, solid state drives and MP3 players.

 There are 2 main types of flash memory used within devices, being NAND and NOR.
 The type of memory within a device is depending upon the type of data that is required to be stored as well as the use of that data.

 NAND Flash Memory

-NAND type Flash memory was first produced by Fujio Masuoka of Toshiba, who sought to create a memory chip that could retain the data stored to it even without a source of power.
+NAND type memory was first produced by Fujio Masuoka of Toshiba, who sought to create a memory chip that could retain the data stored to it even without a source of power.
 It was named Flash Memory due to its ability to quickly erase blocks of data.

 NAND flash memory uses floating gate transistors connected in a NAND gate with several transistors connected in a series.

-NAND flash memory suits bit-serial applications including hard drive emulation where access if made one bit at a time.
+NAND memory suits bit-serial applications including hard drive emulation where access if made one bit at a time.

-NAND flash memory is most often used within devices where large files are uploaded and replaced, including USB flash drives, digital cameras etc. It has a shelf life of approximately 100,000 write/erase cycles.
+NAND memory is most often used within devices where large files are uploaded and replaced, including USB flash drives, digital cameras etc. It has a shelf life of approximately 100,000 write/erase cycles.

 NAND chips allow denser layout and greater storage capacity per chip and they are able to contain faults within them and still be usable, in order to increase the amount of storage available, manufacturers reduce the size of the transistors that form them.